What is Cloud Networking?

 When first learning about the world of cloud services, it is easy to get confused or even start using terms interchangeably that actually have different meanings.
 To keep terms delineated, consider creating a personal glossary.
-This article is intended to clear up the confusion around what is cloud networking.
+This article is intended to clarify the confusion around cloud networking.

 Cloud Networking vs. Cloud Computing